 Our Core Values

-3. Respect for the foundation of what you learn and teach.
+3. Respect the foundation of what you learn and teach.

 4. Do the right thing (even when no one is looking).

-5. Smart decisions based on a Plan and Reality.
+5. Make smart decisions based on a plan and reality.

 Be a person that others look up to and can rely on.
 Treat the team’s goals as your own.
 Help your teammates develop their potential and become successful!

 Don’t be a braggart, prima donna, or negative Nancy.
 Develop a measure of tact.
 Most people do not listen with the intent to understand; they listen with the intent to talk.
 Don’t be like most people.

 Ask yourself, if everyone did what you did, would the school become better or worse?